skythelimitdt/myprojects/README.md

   <a href="#"><img alt="seaborn" src="https://custom-icon-badges.demolab.com/badge/seaborn-392749?style=for-the-badge&logo=seaborn&labelColor=%23669999&color=%23669999" width="90" height="20" alt="Seaborn"/> </a>
   <a href="#"><img alt="d3.js" src="https://custom-icon-badges.demolab.com/badge/d3.js-379374?style=for-the-badge&logo=d3-min&labelColor=%236666ff&color=%236666ff" width="80" height="20" alt="d3.js"/> </a>

-## 💡 My Approach to Work and Life ##
-I don't just analyze data; I apply lessons learned from both experience and wisdom to create impactful, thoughtful results.
-Here's how I live by The Four Agreements:  <br>
-**`→ 1.
-Be Impeccable with Your Word`**
-I lead with clarity and transparency, whether it’s crafting SQL queries, explaining machine learning models, or simply communicating with teammates.
-My words are tools for inspiring trust and delivering value!
-**`→ 2.
-Don’t Take Anything Personally`**
-In data, there’s no room for ego.
-Whether I’m troubleshooting a model’s performance or handling constructive feedback, I stay objective and focused.
-The data speaks for itself, and I listen to it with an open mind.
-**`→ 3.
-Don’t Make Assumptions`**
-I know the power of asking the right questions.
-Rather than assume, I dig deep into data, ask stakeholders for clarity, and ensure that I understand all the facts before jumping to conclusions.
-That’s how I uncover the true story behind the numbers.
-**`→ 4.
-Always Do Your Best`**
-Whether it’s optimizing a machine learning model or refining a marketing campaign, I give my all.
-I strive for continuous improvement, learning from each experience to become better at what I do and deliver results that matter.
 ---

 ## 🔍 My Projects